julian-dotcom/torq/CONTRIBUTING.md

 In the serverside code there are helper functions for converting between core lightning short channel ids and lnd short channel ids.

+#### Automated Formatters

+For the frontend code we use Prettier and for the backend code we use gofmt.
+We recommend installing plugins to your editor to run both of these formatters on save.
+We also have an .editorconfig file to specify tabbing and spacing and depending on editor you may need to install an editor config plugin to read it.

 ### Development guides

 #### All OS types